John Harvey & Sons

 John Harvey & Sons is a brand (trading name) of a wine and sherry blending and merchant business founded by William Perry in Bristol, England in 1796.
 The business within 60 years of John Harvey joining had blended the first dessert sherry, dubbed 'cream sherry', which has changed little since 1880 and is known as Harveys Bristol Cream.
-The brand was sold to Beam Global in 2010 and then to Grupo Emperador Spain S.A. in 2015, which is owned by Alliance Global Group of the Philippines.
+The brand was sold to Beam Global in 2010 and then to Grupo Emperador, Inc. in 2015, which is owned by Alliance Global Group of the Philippines.

 History

 In 1796, the first iteration of Harvey's wine-trading business was established in Denmark Street in Bristol.
 This was owned by William Perry, who went into partnership with Thomas Urch.
 In 1822, Urch's nephew (John Harvey I) joined the firm as an apprentice.
 By 1839, John Harvey was senior partner in the Bristol branch of the family business and by 1871, the whole business was known as John Harvey & Sons.

 Bristol Cream sherry exports to America boomed from 1928 onwards with Jack Harvey making trips there as often as he could.
 From 1962, the business was known as Harveys of Bristol Ltd, and in 1966, the firm including all subsidiaries was bought out by Showerings, Vine Products & Whiteways Ltd. After 1960, the business relocated from Denmark Street to Whitchurch Lane, Hartcliffe, at which point the Denmark Street cellars became Britain's only wine museum, with an adjoining restaurant.
 Both closed in 2003.
 By 2016, the bar Harveys Cellars was located on the same site in Denmark Street.

 The records of John Harveys & Sons are held by Bristol Archives (Ref.
 40913) (online catalogue).